modernweb-dev/rocket/site/pages/10--docs/20--basics/20--pages.rocket.md

 Markdown and HTML files are automatically converted to their JavaScript equivalents.
 That is also how they get their template literal super powers.
-Those converted files only life for a fraction of a second and are deleted after the page is done rendering.
+Those converted files only live for a fraction of a second and are deleted after the page is done rendering.
-If you would like to keep them for debugging or out of curiosity you can export the following flag to prefect the cleanup.
+If you would like to keep them for debugging or out of curiosity you can export the following flag to prevent the cleanup.

 ```js
 export const keepConvertedFiles = true;